abureau/RetroFun-RVS/README.md

 devtools::install_github("lmangnier/RetroFun-RVS", force=T)
 ``

-## Use Case
+## Example

-An use case has been provided, please refer to the vignette.
+An use case to illustrate core functions has been provided, please refer to the wiki.

 ## Citation
 RetroFun-RVS: a retrospective family-based framework for rare variant analysis incorporating functional annotations